dqops/dqo/docs/checks/column/text/text-length-above-max-length.md

 # text length above max length data quality checks

-A column-level check that ensures that the number of text values in the monitored column with a length above the length defined by the user as a parameter does not exceed set thresholds.
+This check finds texts that are longer than the maximum accepted text length.
+ It counts the number of texts that are too long and raises a data quality issue when too many invalid texts are found.

 ___